umarcor/osvb/doc/intro/frameworks.rst

   of the Python runner in VUnit.
   It's for VHDL testbenches only, and supports GHDL or Active-HDL.
   It requires a YAML configuration file for specifying the project, instead of using a Python script.
-  This feature is related to :ref:`OSVB:API:Core`.
+  This feature is related to :ref:`API:Core`.

 Learning/teaching
 =================